Amazon's first 4K TVs are now on sale... at Amazon

 The cheaper Amazon Fire TV 4-Series starts at $369.99 (around £280 / AU$500) and is available in 43-, 50-, and 55-inch sizes.
 It combines 4K UHD resolution with HDR10 and HLG, plus a fully-integrated Fire TV experience with support for many of the same Alexa experiences as the Omni Series.

-But while the Fire TV 4-Series does feature Alexa voice controls, to access them you need to physically press a button on the remote control (the Omni Series has far-field mics built into the TV itself, so you don't need to bother with the remote).
+Both models come with an Alexa voice remote but the pricier Omni Series has far-field mics built into the TV itself, so you don't need to bother with the remote when, say, searching for TV of movie recommendations.

-Amazon says the new TVs are the first to offer the company's "Frustration-Free Setup" functionality, which automatically recognises your Wi-Fi and checks which apps you have already downloaded onto your other Fire TV devices.
+Amazon says the new sets are the first to offer the company's "Frustration-Free Setup" software, which automatically recognises your Wi-Fi and checks which apps you have already downloaded on your other Fire TV devices.

 Lastly, Amazon today announced that Apple AirPlay 2 and HomeKit are headed to the Fire TV Omni Series and Fire TV 4-Series "soon", making it easier to beam videos, music and photos from your iPhone/iPad to your TV.